Joinable Search over Multi-source Spatial Datasets: Overlap, Coverage, and Efficiency: Appendix

-Next, we provide the approximation guarantee, which indicates our greedy algorithms achieve (1-1/e)-approximation under the condition that at the start of each iteration, the current result set can connect with at least one set in the optimal solution and the gain brought by the set is above the average value of all the gains brought by the optimal solution.
-The analysis of the approximation guarantee is as follows.
-First, as shown in Table~\ref{tab:notations}, $S_Q$ denotes the query set, $\mathcal{S}^\mathcal{D} = \{S_1, S_2, \dots, S_m\}$ denotes a collection composed of $m$ spatial sets.
+In the following, we provide the approximation guarantee analysis of \coverageSearch, which achieves (1-1/e)-approximation under the condition that at the start of each iteration, the current result set can connect with at least one set in the optimal solution, and the marginal gain brought by the set is above the average value of all the gains brought by the optimal solution.
+The detailed analysis is as follows.